MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/debugging-and-error-reporting-macros.md

 ### <a name="parameters"></a>Parametri

 *funcname*<br/>
-[in] Stringa contenente il nome della funzione che non è implementata.
+in Stringa che contiene il nome della funzione non implementata.

 ### <a name="remarks"></a>Note

-Nelle build di rilascio, è sufficiente restituisce E_NOTIMPL.
+Nelle build di rilascio, restituisce semplicemente E_NOTIMPL.

 ### <a name="example"></a>Esempio